Travel Advisory for Republic of Cameroon

 Common Scams & Tourist Traps

-- Romance scams are prevalent, often initiated online, leading to financial extortion and potential physical danger if victims travel to Cameroon.
+- Romance and dating scams initiated online, potentially leading to extortion or physical danger.

 Cultural Etiquette in Republic of Cameroon